instructor-ai/instructor/docs/examples/exact_citations.md

 The `Fact` class represents a single statement in the answer.
 It contains a `fact` attribute for the body of the sentence and a `substring_quote` attribute for the sources, which are direct quotes from the context.

 The `QuestionAnswer` class represents a question and its answer.
 It consists of a `question` attribute for the question asked and a list of `Fact` objects in the `answer` attribute.

+!!! tip "Embedding computation"
+    While its not thet best idea to get too crazy with adding 100 methods to your class colocating some computation is oftentimes useful, here we implement the substring search directly with the `Fact` class.

 ## Asking AI a Question